jakeloud/docs/docs/experimental-features/multiple-users.md

 ## Why this is experimental

 Jakeloud is ment to be mainly used for production.
-Multiple users means less opacity and less stability.
+Having multiple users means less opacity and less stability.
 It is always easier to consider one person an admin and solely rely on him.

 However, at some point in time, you may want to add collaborators to your project as it grows.